 Comparisons of COVID-19 mortality rates across ethnicities can be made using Figure B. It shows that the mixed race community is the 2nd least affected ethnic group after the Chinese.
 Mixed race individuals could be more impacted than the Chinese due to the Chinese diaspora tending to be more geographically dispersed across the country, compared to the mixed race community which tends to be more geographically concentrated in cities, as COVID-19 is more prevalent in cites due to overcrowding.
 Males are more affected across every ethnicity except for the 0-64 group for the mixed race community, where there have been 9 deaths in both mixed females and males.
-Furthermore, 85% of male deaths and 73.5% of female deaths in the mixed race community occur in patients over 65.
-These figures are lower than the national average of 88.1% of male deaths and 88.7% of female death in patients over 65.
+Furthermore, 85% of male deaths and 73.5% of female deaths in the national average of 88.1% of male deaths and 88.7% of female death in patients over 65.
 A likely reason for this is that the mixed race community's population is statistically younger compared to the other major ethnic groups.